 If you or a loved one was hurt due to the negligence of a careless physician, our Miami attorney for birth injuries causing infant low heart rate or palpitations can help.
-At The Law Offices of Prosper Shaked, we understand the difficulties and challenges that come with a birth-related injury.
+At Prosper Shaked Accident Injury Attorneys PA, we understand the difficulties and challenges that come with a birth-related injury.
 That is why we dedicate ourselves to fighting aggressively and strategically to get you the compensation you deserve.

 Causes of Low Heart Rate or Palpitations in Infants